nak/systemd/docs/CONTAINER_INTERFACE.md

    container name the external side `ve-` + the container name.

-3. It is recommended to configure stable MAC addresses for container `veth` devices, for example, hashed out of the container names.
+3. It is recommended to configure stable MAC addresses for container `veth` devices, for example hashed out of the container names.
 That way it is more likely that DHCP and IPv4LL will acquire stable addresses.

 ## The `/run/host/` Hierarchy